 In late 2016, the City purchased three prominent parcels at the intersection of Civic Center Drive and Pala Vista Drive for future redevelopment of a City park.
-The City’s FY 2017/18 Capital Improvement budget included $750,000 for the design and development of Pala Vista Park.
+The 3 acre city-owned property is located along Civic Center Drive and Pala Vista drives, just north of the Sprinter station and Highway 78.

 The property was purchased in November, 2016 with the intention of developing a local pocket park and to serve as a visual entrance into the city of Vista.
 The existing, old, deteriorated buildings on the property were demolished and the space was cleaned up with the itent to develop the property into a park.
-This undertaking meets two of the City Council’s top priority 2016-18 goals, (1) continue to decrease blight and improve the image of the city and (2) add additional park space.
+This undertaking meets two of the City Council’s top priority 2016goals, (1) continue to decrease blight and improve the image of the city and (2) add additional park space.

 City Manager’s Office